cnell7/Scattergories/README.md

 Run in the scattergories directory.
 This will start the back end and watch for any changes so you won't have to restart it.

 ## URL's
-In the services folder there are a number of axios requests.
-In development mode you will be sending these to localhost.
-In production mode they will need to be changed to the server location.
+In the services folder, there are several Axios requests.
+In development mode, you will be sending these to localhost.
+In production mode, they will need to be changed to the server location.